C. M. Naim

-Choudhri Mohammed Naim (born 3 June 1936) is an American scholar of Urdu language and literature.
-He is currently professor emeritus at the University of Chicago.
+Choudhri Mohammed Naim (3 June 1936 – 9 July 2025) was an Indian-born American scholar of Urdu language and literature.
+He was professor emeritus at the University of Chicago.

-Naim is the founding editor of both Annual of Urdu Studies and Mahfil (now Journal of South Asian Literature), as well as the author of the definitive textbook for Urdu pedagogy in English.
+Naim was the founding editor of both Annual of Urdu Studies and Mahfil (now Journal of South Asian Literature), as well as the author of the definitive textbook for Urdu pedagogy in English.

-Biography
+Life and career

-Naim was born in Barabanki, India, and educated at Lucknow University, Lucknow, Deccan College, Poona, and the University of California, Berkeley.
-In 1961, he joined the faculty of the Department of South Asian Languages and Civilizations at the University of Chicago, which he chaired from 1985 to 1991.
-He retired in 2001.
-He was a national fellow at the Indian Institute of Advanced Study, Shimla, in 2009, and a visiting professor at the Jamia Millia Islamia, New Delhi, in 2003.
+Naim was born on 3 June 1936 in Barabanki, British India, the son of Choudhri Mohammed Masud and Naima Masud.
+He was educated at Lucknow University (BA Honours, 1954 and MA in Urdu, 1955), Deccan College, Pune, and the University of California, Berkeley (MA in Linguistics, 1961).
+He served as a lecturer at UC Berkley from 1960 to 1961.